 While loading a page, WordPress finds all the required information on the page, put it all together, and displays it to the users.

 Plugins like W3 Total Cache, WP ROCKET & Autoptimize have been caching several websites over the years.
-There are some hosting servers also which provides caching solutions.
+There are some hosting servers also which provide caching solutions.
 Find out more about those servers here.

 7. Use a Content Delivery Network (CDN)